 Meet Joe Roughneck

-The award is recognized as one of the most meaningful honors in the industry; the award and the character behind it symbolize the spirit, determination, leadership and integrity of individuals who have made a lasting impression on the energy industry.”
+The award continues to be recognized as one of the most meaningful honors in the industry, according to the company.
+Presented every fall, Joe’s Chief Roughneck statue symbolizes the “leadership and integrity of individuals who have made a lasting impression on the energy industry.”
 Learn more in Chief Roughneck Award Winners.

 Joe began his career on the scratch pad of Thompson, best known for his 124-by-20-foot mural, “Miracle at Pentecost,” at Biblical Arts Center in Dallas The mural was destroyed by fire in 2005.

 For Lone Star Steel Company ads, Thompson portrayed Joe with the rugged countenance of a man who had spent long hours working in oilfields.

 “Joe’s jaw was squarely set to denote determination, his nose flattened as a souvenir of the rollicking life of a boomtown.
 His eyes indicate the kindness and generosity of his breed.
 His mouth wore the trace of a smile, but there was a quizzical expression of one who had to see to believe,” notes a museum in the heart of the East Texas oilfield.

 “When the completed picture came into being on canvas, there was no doubt Joe was the heart of the oil patch.”